Truewarlock/-Mini-Social-Network-With-FLASK---Project-for-Database-Course/README.md

 This project was made for "Databases" at Computer science & Engineering University(Year 3, Sem 1) as a mandatory project.

+First ever attempt at using Flask, decent enough I can say.

 Dependencies: